 Analog to Digital Converter

-Some products do support Analog to Digital Conversion on some of the IO terminals.
-A list of analog input pins that supports analog function in this product is listed elsewhere in this document.
+2 Channel Programmable Relay Module do support Analog to Digital Conversion on some of the IO terminals.
+A list of analog input pins that supports analog function in this product is listed in Analog Input in this document.
 There is no special command is required to execute to switch between analog and digital mode.
 The input voltage range of the ADC is 0 – VDD (this product uses 5V power supply, so the range will be 0 – 5V).
 The result will be returned as a number starting at zero and ending at 1023.
 Zero indicates zero volts at the ADC input and 1023 indicates VDD (5V for this product) at ADC input.